Standard Data for All Calls

 A unique message ID should consist of a universally unique identifier (UUID) or your InvocationID value (see Specifying Unique Identifiers (UUID) for Write Calls) followed by a dash and an application-specific value.

-Note: The AddItem object also accepts an Item.UUID value as input.
+The AddItem call also accepts an Item.UUID value as input.
 When executing this call, we recommend that you use the same UUID in both the MessageID and the Item.UUID.

-The value passed in MessageID (if any) is returned verbatim in the CorrelationID property of the response object.
+The same value passed in MessageID (if any) is returned in the CorrelationID element of the response payload.
 This provides the connection between a particular request and its response.
-(The value is not read or used in any other way by eBay, and its actual value only has meaning to the application.)
+The value is not read or used in any other way by eBay, and its actual value only has meaning to the application.

 The application can use this information to definitively associate a particular response with the request that triggered it.
 For example, if the application serves multiple customers and has some internal identifier for each user (like the serial customer number from a table of customers) and the message ID, then the application would be able to associate responses with particular customers.